Download page Manage Configuration for .NET.

 - Consider using a date or version scheme for the configuration name.

-- Click a configuration, then click Edit Config to modify the configuration name.
+- Click a config then click Edit Config to modify the config name.

 - Double-click a config to display the XML.
 You can copy the XML, but you cannot modify it.